-Internal Audit Internal Audit has undertaken a Internal Audit concluded that the project's aims and \frown recent review of the grant: objectives had been met and that grant expenditure Q ENABLE - Support for had been properly incurred in accordance with the Independent Living grant offer.
+Internal Audit concluded that the project's aims and objectives had been met and that grant expenditure had been properly incurred in accordance with the grant offer.

 • In addition, we have used creative means such as the Well-being Support Grant, to financially recompense carers and families to support their loved ones whilst they are waiting for long-term care arrangements to be put in place.